themouette/react-monk/README.md

 > features.
 > Instead, generating a local .babelrc would be a better option

+> WARNING
+>
+> React monk is under development and changes quickly
+> the best way to install is to git clone + npm link.

 React-monk is here to help you with the JavaScript fatigue.

 Set up quickly a working environment with: